-Business-type activities consist of the food service operations.
-The child nutrition program had revenues, including state and federal support and transfers in, of \$4.8 million, and expenses of \$4.0 million for the fiscal year 2023, which resulted in a profit of \$0.8 million for food service operations.
-On a cash basis, food service recognized negative cash flows from operating activities of \$2.1 million.
-Subsidies and contributions from the governmental activities provided nonoperating cash flows of \$2.9 million.
-Federal and state source revenues decreased \$1.6 million.
-Federal revenues declined by \$1.8 million because additional funding was available under COVID-19 related programs in the prior year.
-State revenues increased by \$240,000, primarily a result of the state breakfast initiative.
+Business-type activities consist of food service operations.
+The child nutrition program had revenues, including state and federal support and transfers, of \$4.5 million, and expenses of \$4.5 million for the fiscal year 2024, resulting in net zero profit or loss for food service operations.
+On a cash basis, food service recognized negative cash flows from operating activities of \$3.4 million.
+Subsidies provided nonoperating cash flows of \$3.3 million.
+Federal and state source revenues increased by \$479,000.
+Federal revenues increased by \$352,000 because of the Community Eligibility provision program that provides free lunches to all students.
+State revenues increased by \$127,000, primarily a result of the state breakfast initiative.